-When the weather is nice, we love to have a picnic on Simpson Plaza with dinner to-go from a nearby restaurant within walking distance.
-Our favorites include Pizzeria Testa, Haystack Burgers & Barley or Nerdvana.
+When the weather is nice, we love to have a picnic on Simpson Plaza with dinner to-go from a nearby restaurant.
+Our favorites include Pizzeria Testa, Haystack Burgers & Barley, or Nerdvana.

 There is plenty of space to spread out on your favorite picnic blanket, enjoy the shade and watch the sunset.
 If you’re looking for a sweet treat following dinner, check out POParella’s or Frisco’s famous SnowCone Lady.

 Table for two on the patio, please!

 There’s nothing quite like having an ice cold margarita or fresh, smoky Texas barbecue on the patio.
 Here are some of my favorite outdoor patios to visit.

 Swing by The Common Table’s shaded patio in The Star for a killer happy hour Monday-Friday until 7 p.m.
 Happy Hour includes half off all appetizers, 20-oz. beers, wine by the glass, and craft cocktails.
 My favorites are the chef’s daily flatbread and a classic margarita on the rocks.
 Not sure what drink to get with your food or vice versa?
 Fear not.
 Most menu items have a suggested drink pairing, so you can never go wrong!